minio/operator/docs/operator-fields.md

 - Secret: `minioinstance-tls` (If `requestAutoCert` is enabled)
 - CertificateSigningRequest: `minioinstance-csr` (If `requestAutoCert` is enabled)

-If the MirrorInstance is named as `mirrorinstance`, resources and their names as created by MinIO Operator are:

-- Job: `mirrorinstance`

 ## MinIOInstance Fields

 | Field                 | Description |